Daimo Pay SDK

 Themes and Customization

-You can customize the appearance of both the button and the modal according to
+You can customize the look of both the button and the modal.

 .